woojiahao/git-guide/07-advanced-git/07-01-git-log/README.md

 To make git log show the relationships between commits, we just have to add the `--graph` flag.
 This flag shows a 'graph' of the commits, which for us means the relationship the commits have.
 Combining this with `--oneline` flag we showed above, makes for a very clean and concise git log.

-(I will leave it to the reader to try out what `--graph` flag does on its own)
+(Try this out yourself and see what happens!)

 ```bash
 git log --oneline --graph